Pablo-source/Portfolio_SEP2023/README.md

 ### 2. PREDICTIVE MODEL
 - Example of a predictive model using publicly available A&E data to forecast next 5 days attendances and admissions
 - It also includes an example on how to use the taskcheduler package in R to run any model daily based on a set of user defined conditions

+### 3. Histopathology weekly report
+- This is an automation of an Excel weekly report using R